-Moving Your Pet to Spain
+Moving to Spain with Pets

 Are you looking into pet transport to Spain?
 There are several requirements for international export.
 For example, when bringing a dog to Spain, the only acceptable identification for your pet is a microchip, which must be implanted before the rabies vaccine is given.
 Full vaccinations are recommended, including Distemper, Hepatitis, Leptospirosis, Parainfluenza and Parvovirus (DHLPP), and Bordetella.